axsh/openvnet/docs/content/installation.md

 initctl start vnet-vna
 ```

-The log files are created in the /var/log/openvnet directory.
-Refer to them if something bad happens.
 You can run `ovs-vsctl show` to check if vna is working correctly.

 You should be able to see `is_connected: true` in its output.
 If it doesn't appear right away, wait a few seconds and then try again.
-If it still doesn't appear, something went wrong.
+If it still doesn't appear, something went wrong and you should have a look at `/var/log/openvnet/vna.log` for errors.

 ```bash
 fbe23184-7f14-46cb-857b-3abf6153a6d6